Baquara/javaInterviewQuestions/README.md

 @Controller -  is used for classes that are part of the Spring MVC framework.

+@Configuration - is used by Spring to designate a class as a configuration class.
+This class can be used to define beans and resolve dependencies.

 Each of these annotations has a corresponding XML element that can be used for configuring Spring beans.